Heroes prevent over 3,000 tragedies

 From its foundation up until the end of June 2017, a total of 359 lives have been saved, and 3,126 suicides prevented.

-For the months from January to June 2017 alone, its volunteers were involved in 183 incidents, with 10 people rescued from the river alive, and 68 people taken away from the river’s edge to a place of safety.
+For the month of June alone, its volunteers were involved in 183 incidents, with 10 people rescued from the river alive, and 68 people taken away from the river’s edge to a place of safety.

 There were also over 100 cases which were deemed causes for concern in the proximity of the river that same month.